hauntsaninja/pyp/README.md

 ### [mario](https://github.com/python-mario/mario)

 `mario` is a featureful take on shell processing with Python.
-It doesn't use unused name detection, instead relying on a pluggable subcommand system.
+It doesn't use undefined name detection, instead relying on a pluggable subcommand system.
 While the subcommands can mean a little more verbosity than pyp, `mario` makes up some ground by automatic application of functions and a custom command chaining syntax.
 The result can feel a little DSL-like, while pyp tries to feel very close